bindralab/CellPyAbility/README.md

 - [Contributions](#contributions): who did what

 ## Quick Start
-CellProfiler must be downloaded because CellPyAbility uses it as a subprocess.
+CellProfiler must be installed because CellPyAbility uses it as a subprocess.
 See [Requirements](#requirements) for more information.

 ### Windows Application
 - Download the [Windows executable](CellPyAbility_exe/CellPyAbility.exe)